On my photo tours I hear a lot of foreigners saying:

 Forint to USD exchange rate

-Historically, the USD-HUF rate used to be around 250, but due to the hungarian government financial policy, and the uncertainty of Brexit, forint tanked in the last year.
+Historically, the USD-HUF rate used to be around 250, but due to the Hungarian government financial policy, Forint is getting worse year by year.

 At least it’s good for the tourism 🙂